coveooss/spring-boot-parameter-store-integration/readme.md

 #### There are 3 ways to enable this lib after importing it in your pom.xml, pick yours:
 - Set `awsParameterStorePropertySource.enabled` to `true` (yml, properties, or anything [here](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html))
-- Add the profile `awsParameterStorePropertySourceEnabled`
+- Add the profile `awsParameterStorePropertySourceEnabled` to your active profiles
-- Add some custom profiles that should integrate the AWS Parameter Store with a comma-separated list such as `MyProductionProfile,MyTestProfile`.
+- Set `awsParameterStorePropertySource.enabledProfiles` with some custom profiles that should integrate the AWS Parameter Store using a comma-separated list such as `MyProductionProfile,MyTestProfile`
 **Important**: using other list injecting methods like a yaml list won't work because this property gets loaded too early in the boot process.

 #### Using the lib: